Foadsf/Cmathtuts/CBLAS/readme.txt

     CBLIB = ../lib/cblas_$(PLAT).a
   to
     CBLIB = ../lib/libcblas.a
+  2.8. on mac OS X change the line below:
+    FFLAGS = -O3
+  to
+    FFLAGS = -O3 -pipe -c
-  2.6. go to the terminal in unarchived cblas folder and run make
+  2.9. go to the terminal in unarchived cblas folder and run make
 3. look for the cblas.h file in the include folder and when you run the gcc link against this folder
 4. you can copy the built files to the default folders so later the compiler automatically finds the files 4.1. copy cblas_f77.h and cblas.h to /usr/local/include/